European shares fall as ECB stands pat, banks drop

 Deutsche Bank's share price has nearly doubled from its September 2016 lows.

-A 6 percent drop in Spain's Banco Popular (POP.MC) added to underperformance in euro zone banks .SX7E, down 1.8 percent.
-Intesa Sanpaolo (ISP.MI) also weighed, down 2.3 percent, after Generali (GASI.MI) said it saw a short term opportunity to sell its stake in the Italian lender.
+A 5.3 percent drop in Banco Popular shares added to underperformance in European banks, down 0.6 percent.

-However, results from Lloyds (LLOY.L) boosted the British bank by 2.3 percent after its first-quarter profit bucked expectations of a post-Brexit dip.
+However, results from Lloyds boosted the British bank by 1.9 percent after its first-quarter profit bucked expectations of a post-Brexit dip.

-First-quarter earnings hit by weak margins in its renewable and retail business dampened appetite for shares in Finnish energy company Neste (NESTE.HE) which fell 4.2 percent, dragging on the broader European energy index.
+First-quarter earnings hit by weak margins in its renewable and retail business dampened appetite for shares in Finnish energy company Neste which fell 4 percent, dragging on the broader European energy index.

-Shares in debt-laden aeronautical firm Zodiac Aerospace (ZODC.PA) fell 6.5 percent after a French media report raised doubts on a planned takeover by Safran (SAF.PA).
+Shares in debt-laden aeronautical firm Zodiac Aerospace fell 5.9 percent after a French media report raised doubts on a planned takeover by Safran.

 "Zodiac being acquired by Safran would actually be the best thing to happen for Zodiac shareholders," said Alphavalue analysts in a note, adding that its "dangerously" high level of debt would require a capital increase of 0.7 billion euros.

-Among risers, Mediclinic (MDCM.L) jumped 17.5 percent after Abu Dhabi cancelled a requirement for citizens to make a 20 percent co-payment for treatment at private facilities, in a boon to private healthcare providers.
+Among risers, Mediclinic jumped 16 percent after Abu Dhabi cancelled a requirement for citizens to make a 20 percent co-payment for treatment at private facilities, in a boon to private healthcare providers.

-Elsewhere, upbeat results from the likes of SKF (SKFb.ST) , Nokia (NOKIA.HE) and Subsea 7 (SUBC.OL) were cheered as more investors piled into the European economic recovery story.
+Elsewhere, upbeat results from the likes of SKF , Nokia and Subsea 7 were cheered as more investors piled into the European economic recovery story.